 Free Street Games Festival: Introduce Your Kids to Pogo Sticks, Hippity Hops, Double Dutch and Other Analog Fun

-The sixth annual Street Games takes place on Saturday, April 27 in East Harlem's Thomas Jefferson Park.
-Last year, I went with my then-six-year-old daughter and a friend with two tweens and we all had a total blast.
+The seventh annual Street Games takes place on Saturday, April 26 in East Harlem's Thomas Jefferson Park.
+In 2012, I went with my then-six-year-old daughter and a friend with two tweens and we all had a total blast.
 The kids loved trying challenging new activities, and watching skateboard and pogo stick pros show off their tricks, and we parents enjoyed a serious wave of nostalgia.

 While there are definitely things to do for kids of all ages, many of the activities skew older so Street Games is ideal for tweens and teens.
 If your kids get tired, there's also an arts and crafts area and a stage with live performances.
-And since it's presented by Disney, there should be great giveaways.
-Last year we got a hardcover copy of The Lightning Thief, some Toy Story tchotchkes, a plant to pot and some kind of princess thing (of course).
+And since it's presented by Disney, there are always great giveaways.
+When we went, we got a hardcover copy of The Lightning Thief, some Toy Story tchotchkes, a plant to pot and some kind of princess thing (of course).

 This year's festival sounds like it's going to be the biggest one yet.
-In addition to everything I already mentioned, there will be skateboarding clinics, bike riding lessons, street hockey, a soap box derby and the Red Bulls Skills Challenge on the soccer fields.
-Plus the Knicks Groove Truck, Disney and other businesses will hand out all kinds of goodies, KISS FM will spin '70s tunes and the Dance Theatre of Harlem will perform.
+In addition to everything I already mentioned, there will be skateboarding clinics, bike riding lessons, street hockey, a soap box derby, relay races and the Red Bulls Soccer Skills Challenge.
+Plus Disney and other businesses will hand out all kinds of goodies and the Dance Theatre of Harlem will perform.
 As with pretty much any big festival in NYC, arrive early if you can—it gets more crowded as the day wears on.
 If you work up an appetite, hit East Harlem's legendary Patsy's Pizza for lunch.

 Find out about other awesome spring fairs and festivals in NYC.